Transparency and Opacity

 We can think about the property of transparency (or its opposite descriptor, opacity) in numerous ways.
 Digitally, using layers to build up a work and changing the opacity and blending mode of each layer leads to a nearly infinite number of possibilities.
 In the plastic arts, painters have been using the technique of glazing to build works up over time, often to create a sense of depth and luminosity to skin.
 With the introduction of acrylics, we’ve seen the advent of building layers with things embedded in the layers.
 In drawing (and painting for that matter), the depiction of transparency is a tremendous skill.

 As a theme, transparency can be used to change the mood of an image, to suggest mystery, to open an image to imaginary worlds, and a host of other manipulations.
-The images to the right are of my husband.
-I used layers and changed the transparency of additional images to create a different mood in the image on the right.
-I used this example around Halloween last year to show how transparency and opacity can be used to change mood.
+The image on the right is a portrait I did of my sister.
+I used a semi transparent image of my own artwork over a traced drawing of her.

 How to Draw Smoke